dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 :::moniker range="= aspnetcore-6.0"

 > [!NOTE]
-> Binding form values with the [`[FromForm]` attribute](xref:Microsoft.AspNetCore.Mvc.FromFormAttribute) isn't natively supported for [Minimal APIs](xref:fundamentals/minimal-apis?view=aspnetcore-6.0#explicit-parameter-binding) in ASP.NET Core 6.0.
+> Binding form values with the [`[FromForm]` attribute](xref:Microsoft.AspNetCore.Mvc.FromFormAttribute) isn't natively supported for [Minimal APIs](xref:fundamentals/minimal-apis?view=aspnetcore-6.0#explicit-parameter-binding) in ASP.NET Core in .NET 6.
 Therefore, the following `Filesave` controller example can't be converted to use Minimal APIs.
-Support for binding from form values with Minimal APIs is available in ASP.NET Core 7.0 or later.
+Support for binding from form values with Minimal APIs is available in ASP.NET Core in .NET 7 or later.

 :::moniker-end